Arch-Angel-Agency-LLC/starcom-app/dapp/docs/ui-overhaul/progress-update.md

 - Updated CenterViewManager to support globe-only mode for embedded usage
 - Created a minimal NewBottomBar component with embedded support
 - Simplified phase integration in HUDLayout
+- Migrated original Teams content into a modular TeamsContainer component
+- Integrated TeamsContainer into TeamsScreen with proper styling and layout
+- Fixed MainBottomBar positioning to be part of the normal document flow
+- Updated GlobeScreen to not depend on MainBottomBar positioning
+- Implemented AnalyzerScreen with interactive dashboard UI
+- Implemented NodeWebScreen with network topology visualization UI
+- Updated ScreenLoader to use lazy-loaded actual components for Analyzer and NodeWeb screens

 ## Screen Components Created
 ### Main Screens